uhafner/warnings-ng-plugin-devenv/README.md

 It should be possible to use other IDEs (Eclipse, Netbeans) as well.
 The analysis-model library has configuration files (coding style, analysis configuration) for Eclipse, however, these files are not yet available for the other modules.

+### Running unit and integration tests

+In order to run the unit and integrations tests of the modules analysis-model and warnings-ng use the provided Run configurations `All in analysis-model`  and `All in warnings-ng`.
+These configurations are already configured to record the branch coverage of the corresponding module packages (`Run with Coverage` menu).

+### Debugging the Jenkins instance

+The Jenkins master is always started in 'Debug' mode, i.e. it is listening to remote debug requests.
+In order to debug your changes you simply need to attach a remote debugger at `localhost:8000` (mapped to the same port in the docker container).
+Use the provided `Jenkins (Remote Debugger)` Debug configuration to connect a debugger in IntelliJ.

+TODO: Debugging in agent

 ## Starting the Jenkins instance